So, like many of you, I used to suffer from insomnia.

 They're all interchangeable.

-And the only time this privileged elite meet ordinary people when they're being served meals by them or being driven by them, and they're not even very nice to those people then.
+And the only time this privileged elite meet ordinary people when they're being served meals by them or being driven by them.

-Tell me what you think of what happened in the Italian referendum on Sunday night and the Prime Minister stepping down after you know, he basically wanted a dramatic shift in the constitution.
+Tell me what you think of what happened in the Italian referendum on Sunday night and the Prime Minister stepping down after, you know, he basically wanted a dramatic shift in the constitution.

-What do you what does that mean for this movement?
+What does that mean for this movement?

-In other words, the more populist nationalist movement that believes in secure borders and keeping jobs at home.
+In other words, the more populist nationalist movement that believes in secure borders and keeping jobs at home?

-Renzi is a very good looking forty-one year old leader.
+Renzi is a very good-looking 41-year-old leader.

 He sort of comes out of the model of Blair, Clinton, Schroeder in Germany.

-You know, they look good, they they they talk in platitudes, but actually, if you look at the agenda they support, you know, they support open borders, they haven't got the courage to stand up to Islamic terrorism, and he may have called he may well have called this referendum trying to centralize some power in Italy, which, yeah, I accept for much of the post war period has been ungovernable.
+And he may have called, he may well have called this referendum trying to centralize some power in Italy, which, yeah, I accept for much of the post-war period has been ungovernable.

-But actually what he found himself was with a referendum where people were voting not just on their views on him, but crucially on their membership of the Eurozone.
+But actually, what he found himself was with a referendum where people were voting not just on their views on him, but crucially on their membership of the Eurozone.

 What is the point?